authelia/authelia/docs/authelia-scripts.md

     authelia-scripts --help

-For instance, you can build Authelia with:
+For instance, you can build Authelia (Go binary and frontend) with:

     authelia-scripts build

+Or build the official Docker image with:

+    authelia-scripts docker build

 Or start the *Standalone* suite with: